Iron Awareness Week 2023

 Iron deficiency is a common nutritional problem around the world, especially among women of reproductive age and pregnant women in the third trimester.
 Iron bioavailability from diets high in plant foods need to be examined to determine true iron adequacy.
 The value of fortified diets as future resolutions to narrow the nutritional gap between iron deficiency and repletion should also be examined.

-This Thought for Food was written by Patricia Soh and Dr Mahya Tavan.
+This Thought for Food was written by Patricia Soh and Dr Mahya Tavan, with the support of the SNi team.

 Photo by Bit245 from Canva Pro.